So, looking for your next monitor and consider 24-inch to be the perfect screen size?

 If you need any further assistance in choosing your next monitor, feel free to leave us a comment below!

-For gamers, we highly recommend investing in a 144Hz+ monitor, such as the BenQ EX240, or one of the alternatives we mentioned.
+For gamers, we highly recommend investing in a 144Hz+ monitor, such as the KTC H24T09P, or one of the alternatives we mentioned.

-If you want something faster, both the ViewSonic XG2431, the BenQ XL2566K and the Acer 25XV2QF are remarkable gaming displays, so pick one according to your budget.
+If you want something faster, the ViewSonic XG2431, the BenQ XL2566K and the Dell AW2523HF are remarkable gaming displays, so pick one according to your budget.
+For professional players, the ASUS PG248QP is the way to go.

-For a good mixture of gaming responsiveness and image clarity, we recommend the Koorui GP01.
+For a good mixture of gaming responsiveness and image clarity, the Titan Army P2510S is an excellent pick as well!

 In case you want a higher resolution, more vertical space, a curved screen with high contrast, professional-grade color accuracy, or USB-C, the monitors we’ve included offer the best value for the money in their respective categories.